 What type of student is best suited for the Radcliffe Research Partners (RRP) program?
 Or, Is this program for me?

 If you are self-motivated and interested in the subject matter of a particular RRP project, you are most likely a good candidate for this program.
-Radcliffe fellows will expect you to contribute your ideas, show up for pre-arranged meetings, and do most of the project work on your own.
+Radcliffe fellows will expect you to contribute your ideas, show up for pre-arranged meetings, and finish any assigned work in a timely manner.
 Additionally, a good candidate for this program will be able to work for a certain number of hours per week, to be discussed with the fellow (see below).

 What type of work will I do?